alexfurtunato/parsecpy/README.md

  - Run parsec application with repetitions e multiple input sizes and output data to file
  - Process a group of Parsec 2.1 logs files generates from a shell direct execution of parsec
  - Manipulate of data resulting from logs process or execution obtained by module run script itself
- - Calculate the speedups of applications, if it' possible, using the measured times of execution
+ - Calculate the speedups and efficency of applications, if it' possible, using the measured times of execution
  - provide a "PSO" algorithm to model the speedup of a parallel application

 ## Prerequisites